 O-1 is a nonimmigrant, employment-based visa classification for aliens of extraordinary ability in the sciences, education, business, or athletics.
-The Office of Global Learning will file this application for qualified individuals holding academic positions who may not qualify for H-1B temporary worker status.
-Email us for application instructions.
+International Services will file this application for qualified individuals holding academic positions who may not qualify for H-1B temporary worker status.

 Our website has a wealth of information for international faculty and staff.
-We would be happy to discuss the O-1 application with interested international faculty via zoom. they will need to complete our consultation form.
+We would be happy to discuss the O-1 application with interested international faculty or staff via Zoom.
+Please complete our consultation form.
 The form can be found under the "University Employment" section.

 O-1 Petition Requirements